25 Classic Foods from the '70s

 This pink cereal was coated in a drink mix, so when it mingled with the milk, it turned pink.
 Cereal with built-in strawberry (or chocolate) milk—genius!

-Although the movie E.T. made Reese's Pieces famous, they are actually an invention of the '70s.
+Although the movie E.T. made Reese's Pieces famous, they're an invention of the '70s.
 Fortunately, we can still snack on those orange, yellow, and brown candies whenever we want today.

 Famous for its square hamburger patties and irresistible chocolate Frosty, Wendy's was founded in 1969 and gained widespread popularity in the '70s.
 Wendy's also introduced salad bars, but those have all been phased out.